DeekshaPrabhakar/tipper/README.md

 The following **additional** features are implemented:

+- [x] Per person breakdown of total for upto six people.
 - [x] MVC, moved all logic to model from controller.
 - [x] App Icon added
 - [x] Launch image added with autolayout constraints